eoxhub-workspaces/documentation/tutorials/publishing-workflow-tutorial.md

 - Files in the **`public` folder** are openly accessible and can be integrated into the Dashboard.
 - Each instance (where available) provides permanent **public URLs** for assets.

+Additional information on resource properties, such as raw data source can be found in the eodash_catalog wiki for [Resource](https://github.com/eodash/eodash_catalog/wiki/Resource).

 ---